RustyYato/RustyYato.github.io/_posts/2019-01-17-Closures-Magic-Functions.md

 [Playground Link __closure_0__](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2018&gist=d43d7b0894c41e78365413a56bcfb20d)

+You can use these playground links to test out the desugared code!

 Now, there is quite a bit to unpack here.
 First we get this new type `__closure_0__`.
 We can also see that `Clone` and `Copy` are derived for `__closure_0__`.
 This is because it is an empty type so it is trivial to `Clone` and `Copy` an empty struct.
 This allows for more flexiblity when using the closure.

 Rust will pick the most specific `Fn*` trait to use whenever you call a function, in this order: `Fn`, `FnMut`, `FnOnce`.
 So in this case, because we can implement `Fn`, we implement that and all pre-requisites (`FnMut` and `FnOnce`).
 The function body from the closure is copied over to the function body of each of `call*` functions.